aelse/open5e/source/gameplay-mechanics/environment.rst

 twilight and dawn also counts as dim light.
 A particularly brilliant full moon might bathe the land in dim light.

-**Darkness** creates a heavily obscured area.
+*:ref:`srd:darkness`* creates a heavily obscured area.
 Characters face darkness outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of magical darkness.